mansi142003/freifunkpro/_projects/change_ssid_when_servers_not_accessible.md

     github: smoe
 requirements:
 - Communication skills to discuss best implementation
-- An overview on how mordern UNIX works
+- An overview on how modern UNIX works
 - Talent to understand the current code base
 tags:
 - tag 1